 Day 10 | Epupa Falls, Namibia – Sesfontein, Namibia

 Distance approx. 350 km; driving time approx. 5-6 h

-Wake up to the gentle sounds of the Kunene… After a leisurely breakfast your journey takes you back to Opuwo and continues south along the Joubert Mountains and over the steep Joubert Pass.
+Wake up to the gentle sounds of the Kunene… After a leisurely breakfast your journey takes you through the town of Opuwo and continues south along the Joubert Mountains and over the steep Joubert Pass.
 Your destination is the Fort Sesfontein.
 This old fortress was built in 1896 as an outpost to guard against poaching and weapons smuggling.
-It has now been converted to a comfortable lodge, where you will spend the night.
+It has now been converted to a comfortable lodge, where you spend the night.